jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 the System Intrusion pattern but also in the Lost and Stolen Assets pattern.
-People do like to take their little computers everywhere.Network (net): not the concept but the actual network computing devices that make the bits go around the world, such as routers, telephone
+People do like to take their little computers everywhere.
+Network (net): not the concept but the actual network computing devices that make the bits go around the world, such as routers, telephone